 The first step to understanding the cost of a new Zoned Comfort Solution for your Philadelphia-area home is to understand the individual elements that contribute to that cost:

 New equipment.
-Each Zoned Comfort Solution includes an outdoor unit, indoor unit(s), controls and parts including the refrigerant line-set, wiring and electrical accessories.
-Conditioning one room or zone comes at a significantly different price than heating and cooling a home with eight or more zones.
+Each Zoned Comfort Solution includes an outdoor unit, indoor unit(s), controls and miscellaneous parts including the refrigerant line-set, wiring, and electrical accessories.
+Heating and cooling one room or zone of a home comes at a significantly different price than heating and cooling a home with eight or more zones.
 Generally, new equipment comes in at $5,000 to $20,000.
 Your costs will vary and may be higher or lower than this estimate.

 Labor and Equipment.
 In addition to the cost of the equipment, there is the cost for design and installation of the system, customized for your home and needs.
 In general, the cost is approximately equal to the cost of the equipment itself, that covers our certified and trained technicians who can handle refrigerants safely, as well as perform the plumbing and electrical work necessary for an installation.
 Labor costs also vary depending on the complexity of the installation, and this may vary depending on the type of home you own as well.